 I am also available to consult with family physicians who have a focused practice in psychotherapy who may be looking for support in reviewing cases as well.

-1) Identify the patient you would like to discuss in our meeting.
+1) Identify the patient you would like to discuss in consultation.

 It is expected that consultees will commit to their scheduled time and provide advance notice (48 hrs) in the case of any unexpected need for cancellation.